petrmichal0/weatherapp-frontend/README.md

 ## Third-Party Libraries

 * React Router
-* Tailwind CSS
 * Axios
-* ESLint
-* Prettier

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the LICENSE file for details.